ansible-collections/dellemc.os6/README.md

 The playbooks directory includes sample playbooks that illustrate the usage of OS6 collections for provisioning device running Dell EMC OS6.

-## Collection Installation
+## Installation

-Install the latest version of OS6 collection from Ansible Galaxy:
+Use this command to install the latest version of the OS6 collection from Ansible Galaxy:

 ```
 ansible-galaxy collection install dellemc.os6